ansegura7/WebScraping_Covid19/README.md

   from selenium import webdriver from selenium.webdriver.chrome.options import Options
 ```

+**Note:**  In order to use the *web scraper* that fetches historical data, you may need to download the <a href="https://chromedriver.chromium.org/downloads" target="_blank" >Chrome driver</a> that uses the Selenium library and put it in the *driver* folder.

 ## Run Bot
 There are several ways to run this web scraper bot on Windows: